5 Ways to Fuel Your Big Data Analytics in 2018

 1. Get Agile!

-Traditional analytics drew heavily on the involvement of IT teams whenever changes needed to be made to the ETL and static data warehouses, ultimately resulting in a complex and convoluted reporting system.
+Traditional analytics drew heavily on IT teams’ involvement whenever changes needed to be made to the ETL and static data warehouses, ultimately resulting in a complex and convoluted reporting system.
 With this layout, new forms of analytic results could often take months to obtain.

-But now, with tools like Datameer and Hadoop offering a schema-less architecture for analytics, business teams are able to work on raw data, curating and engineering it for quick consumption.
-All of this occurs within a simplified metaphor that relies on easily understood spreadsheets and visuals.
+But now, with tools like Datameer and Hadoop offering a schema-less architecture for analytics, business teams can work on raw data, curating and engineering it for quick consumption.
+All of this occurs within a simplified metaphor that relies on upon easily understood spreadsheets and visuals.

 An added benefit of this visual approach is its tendency to reduce data production process inefficiencies.
-Since the data is delivered in an easily consumable visual format, the number of processing iterations that occur between IT and business teams is lessened because data preparation and refinement are so much more intuitive.
+Since the data is delivered in an easily consumable visual format, the number of processing iterations between IT and business teams is lessened because data preparation and refinement are more intuitive.

 The results of this schema-less approach?
 Reduced times to data delivery – Often going from months down to days and, in some cases, as little as a few hours.
 Not to mention the reusability of the components/models created during the production process.